Smarter Fire systems Create Safer Buildings

-Sameer Agrawal, General Manager, Honeywell Global Fire Software and Services
+Sameer Agrawal, general manager, Global Fire Software and Services, Honeywell

 What is the only building system that is required by law but is also the only system that isn’t used daily?
 The fire system.
 It’s like an insurance policy – you continue to pay your premiums, or in this case, service the fire panel – with the knowledge that it would only be needed in limited circumstances, if ever.